MathematicusLucian/Prefab-Microfrontends/README.md

 - Global styles (CSS or SCSS)
 - Reusable UI components (React, styled-components, etc.)

+To configure Webpack's Module Federation Plugin to expose the shared styles and components in the shared-styles module.

+## Authentication

+- Shared Authentication State: A centralised way to manage the authentication state (e.g., logged-in user, access tokens) that can be accessed by all the microfrontends.
+This service will typically handle:
+  - Token generation/validation
+  - Setting up a session
+  - Handling authentication-related API calls (e.g., login, logout)
+  - Storing authentication state (e.g., tokens) in localStorage, sessionStorage, or cookies
+- Module Federation: To share authentication-related modules across the microfrontends to avoid duplicating code.
+This allows each microfrontend to consume the authentication logic from a shared module.
+- Cross-Microfrontend Communication: To ensure that different microfrontends can share authentication state or events (e.g., user logged in/out) via a global store, local storage, cookies, or a shared service.
+- Shared State Management: While the AuthService will handle the core authentication logic, we need a way to share the authentication state across microfrontends.
+This can be done via a global state management solution such as Redux, React Context, or even Custom Hooks.
+For instance, with React Context, we can create an AuthContext that all microfrontends can use to subscribe to authentication state changes.
+For session persistence across page reloads, we need to store the token somewhere accessible across the microfrontends (e.g., localStorage or sessionStorage).
+As long as the microfrontends share the same origin or handle CORS correctly, the authentication token stored in localStorage can be used by each microfrontend to authenticate API requests.
+- Authentication Flow Across Microfrontends: When a user logs in or logs out, we want the session to be updated across all microfrontends.
+Here's how we can handle the flow:
+  - Login: When a user logs in, the authentication service updates the token and stores it in localStorage.
+The authentication state (authToken) is then updated across the application using React Context or another state management solution.
+  - Logout: When the user logs out, the authentication service clears the session from localStorage, and the authentication state is cleared.
+  - Syncing State: Since the authentication state is part of a global store or context, all microfrontends will be notified when the authentication state changes.
+- Protecting Routes

 ## Development Notes

 - **No Licence Granted**: This project is proprietary.
 No permission is granted to reuse or distribute this code.